 «O vision of immortal and supreme ambrosia that shines with conscious light flowing from the absolute Reality, be my refuge.
 Thanks to it, those who know the arcane mystery adore you. " Tantraloka.

-The name would therefore derive from the state in which this energy is normally found; "sleeping", "asleep", "quiescent", "inactive", "dormant", "unconscious": these are the terms that are generally found in literature to refer to the kuṇḍalinī of which one has not yet become aware through one of the practices canonical.
-The reference to the snake as a symbolic image of the kuṇḍalinī gives a good idea of something that normally is in a state of rest, rolled up on itself as often the snake lies until it is stimulated or does not move in search of food.
+The name would therefore derive from the state in which this energy is normally found; "dormant", "asleep", "quiescent", "inactive", "dormant", "unconscious": these are the terms that are generally found in literature to refer to the kuṇḍalinī of which one has not yet become aware through one of the practices canonical.
+The reference to the snake as a symbolic image of the kuṇḍalinī gives a good idea of something that is normally in a state of rest, rolled up on itself as often the snake lies so long as it is not stimulated or does not move in search of food.

 The goddess Kubjikā is depicted in the guise of an old woman bent over the years (kubjika means "bend"); this Goddess is in fact associated with Kuṇḍalinī.
 The tradition in question is the so-called Kaula tradition originating in the western Himalayas, and attested with certainty in the twelfth century where it still survives.
 The Kubjikamata Tantra is the most ancient text in which there is mention of the system of the six cakras, the one currently best known and most widespread: previous texts mention a different number of cakras variously placed in the subtle body.

 "To live, to exist consciously as a tāntrika, and to live in a universe that feels penetrated by divine energy, an energy complex in which the body is immersed, making it part of it and offering a reflection in its own structure: a body in which the forces are present supernatural, the deities, who animate him and bind him to the cosmos, a body that has a divine-human structure and life, and which is, moreover, a yogic body. " (Padoux 2011).